Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 The next thing to consider is the bevel and depth adjustment.
 If you need a lot of beveled cuts and work with a variety of material thicknesses, these two should be easily changed without any extra tools.

-Accuracy of the saw and then the cut precision can be influenced by several factors like vibrations, dust management systems, use of laser guides, or other physical guides.
-So if it’s something you’re looking for in your saw, it’s important to look closer at these features.
+Accuracy of the circular saw and then the cut precision can be influenced by several factors like vibrations, dust management systems, the use of laser guides, or other physical guides.
+So if it’s something you’re looking for in your compact circular saw, it’s important to look closer at these features.

 Laser cutting guide – helps with cutting accuracy by creating a cutting line you follow with your saw.
 Usually powered with additional batteries.